 (b) transfers of registration effected under this Act.

-(3) A vehicle shall not be registered under this Act in the name of a person under the age of 18 years.
+[(3) repealed]

-(4) Nothing in this Act shall require the Director General to register, or renew the registration of, a vehicle which is so constructed or is in such a condition that in the opinion of the Director General it would occasion danger to any person or damage to property.
+(4) Nothing in this Act shall require the Director General to register, renew or transfer the registration of, a vehicle which is so constructed or is in such a condition that in the opinion of the Director General it would occasion danger to any person or damage to property.

-(5) The registration of a vehicle under this Act, or the renewal of any such registration, may be withheld until the vehicle has been examined by a person authorised by the Director General.
+(5) The registration of a vehicle under this Act, or the renewal or transfer of any such registration, may be withheld until the vehicle has been examined by a person authorised by the Director General.

-(6) Where it appears to the Director General that any vehicle registered under this Act is so constructed or in such condition that it is likely to occasion danger to any person or damage to property, the registration of that vehicle may be suspended by a notice in the prescribed form served personally or by post on the owner.
+(6) Where it appears to the Director General that any vehicle registered under this Act is so constructed or in such condition that it is likely to occasion danger to any person or damage to property, the registration of that vehicle may be suspended by a notice in the prescribed form served personally or by post on the person in whose name the vehicle is registered.

 (7) During the period of any suspension of the registration of a vehicle under this Act the vehicle shall for all purposes of this Act be deemed to be an unregistered vehicle.

-(8) The suspension of the registration of a vehicle under this Act may be withdrawn by a notice in the prescribed form served personally or by post on the owner.
+(8) The suspension of the registration of a vehicle under this Act may be withdrawn by a notice in the prescribed form served personally or by post on the person in whose name the vehicle is registered.

 [Section 28 amended by No. 106 of 1981 s.
 34; No. 76 of 1996 s.
-27; No. 7 of 2002 s.
+27; No. 39 of 2000 s.
+51; No. 7 of 2002 s.
 8.]

+28A.
+Applications for issue, renewal and transfer of registration

+(1) An owner of a vehicle may apply for the registration, renewal of registration or transfer of registration of a vehicle under this Act by —

+(a) submitting an application in a form approved by the Director General;

+(b) providing a statutory declaration made pursuant to section 106 of the Evidence Act 1906, in a form approved by the Director General as to the compliance of the vehicle with the prescribed safety and noise requirements; and

+(c) paying any fee that would be required by section 29.

+(2) Upon an application under subsection (1), the Director General shall —

+(a) register, renew the registration of, or transfer the registration of, a vehicle; and

+(b) issue to the owner a certificate of that registration, and on payment of the prescribed fee a number plate displaying the symbols or numbers or the symbols and numbers allotted to the vehicle by the Director General,

+if, in the case of an application by an individual the applicant has attained the age of 18 years.

+(3) A vehicle cannot be registered in the name of more than one person at a particular time.

+(4) Any one of 2 or more owners may apply for the issue or transfer of a registration and the application is to be signed by each of them.

+(5) An application under subsection (4) is to be regarded as notice of the nomination of the applicant for the purposes of section 3(2).

+(6) The Director General shall refund any amount paid by a person in connection with an application under this section that is refused.

+[Section 28A inserted by No. 39 of 2000 s.
+52.]

 29. Registration procedure

-(1) A person who is the owner of a vehicle may apply to the Director General in a form approved by the Director General for the registration of the vehicle under this Act.

-(2) Subject to the provisions of section 28, where an application is made in accordance with the provisions of this section the Director General, upon payment by the applicant of the prescribed fee, if any, and receipt from the applicant of a statutory declaration made pursuant to section 106 of the Evidence Act 1906, in a form approved by the Director General as to the compliance of the vehicle with the prescribed safety and noise requirements, shall register the vehicle and issue to the owner a certificate of that registration, and on payment of the prescribed fee a number plate displaying the symbols or numbers or the symbols and numbers allotted to the vehicle by the Director General.
+[(1), (2) repealed]

-(3) The registration of a vehicle granted under subsection (2) shall be valid for such period of not less than 6 months and not more than 18 months as is determined by the Director General and specified in the certificate of registration, and where a registration fee is payable that fee shall be such amount as is prescribed.
+(3) The registration of a vehicle granted under section 28A shall be valid for such period of not less than 6 months and not more than 18 months as is determined by the Director General and specified in the certificate of registration.